 They may also have parasites and need worming for which you can get some tablets from the vets.
 Keep an eye out on their poo, if it’s reddish colored or the urate (the white bit) is really yellow then you may have some problems so pay close attention.
 Otherwise, the above feeding rules all hold true.

 Diet for 6 months and on wards

 You can now start feeding once a day and skipping a day now and then, remember to keep the insects dusted every few days, but you can now decrease the frequency in which you dust the insects, it becomes slightly less important.

-I’d now also offer vegetation daily, and I’d also stop cutting the leaves up into small pieces.
+I’d now also add vegetation to my daily bearded dragon’s diet, and I’d also stop cutting the leaves up into small pieces.

 You can now also feed them some other things as treats such as strawberries, grapes, carrots, etc… By 9 months, your dragon will be tearing up the newspaper/ kitchen towel and it’s time to start thinking about giving them some sand to dig in.

 The list below will help you take proper care of your baby beardies.